restatedev/examples/patterns-use-cases/async-signals-payment/async-signals-payment-typescript/README.md

 8. Put the webhook secret (`whsec_...`) to the [stripe_utils.ts](./src/utils/stripe_utils.ts) file.

 Use as test data `pm_card_visa` for a successful payment and `pm_card_visa_chargeDeclined` for a declined payment.
-Because the test data rarely triggers an async response, this example's tools can minick that if you add `"delayedStatus": true` to the request.
+Because the test data rarely triggers an async response, this example's tools can mimic that if you add `"delayedStatus": true` to the request.

 ```shell